All hail the refreshing Pimm’s Cup

 What goes into the rest of the glass—outside of Pimm’s No. 1—is up to the discretion of the bartender.
 Ingredients may include lime, cucumbers, mint, fresh fruit, lemonade, tonic water and soft drinks such as Sprite or 7 Up.

 Ralph Brennan of the Ralph Brennan Restaurant Group of New Orleans asked the National Day Archives to grant July 1 as Pimm’s Cup Day.
-This year will mark the first designation of the refreshing cocktail.
-Brennan owns the Napoleon House, one of the six oldest buildings in the French Quarter.
+Last year (2024) marked the first designation of the refreshing cocktail and the fun continues.
+Brennan owns the Napoleon House, one of the six oldest buildings in the French Quarter, and this establishment serves more Pimm's Cups than any other and is second in the world only to the London Oyster House where James Pimm originally created the cocktail.
+This gin-based liqueur mixed with lemonade, ginger ale, and cucumber offered the perfect antidote to sultry summers before air conditioning and the Napoleon House continues serving the drink in record numbers.

 Pimm’s Cup